jackpine/totem/README.md

 This will start the react packager up.
-The packager is a service that provides the app (running on the device or simulator) with the JS code that provides the basic app functionality.
+The packager is a service that provides the app (running on the device or simulator) with the JS code for basic app functionality.
 This is used in development.
 For production releases, we take a snapshot of the JS, and [bundle and minify](https://github.com/jackpine/totem/blob/master/ios/main.jsbundle) it.